 During the middle of the practice session, it became very apparent I needed to write more about how I practice, as the student kept telling me, you need to teach this, show this.
-So guess what this etip is about?
-But I have put a little different take in it.
+So guess what this e-tip is about?
+But I have put a little different take on it.

 As I was talking to my student – I began to describe my “advantages” over the average golfer in my practice sessions.
 In other words, how I have set up my practice sessions to give me the “no excuse”, or “least amount of variables” type of practice.
 How do I set up my practice sessions with the least amount of doubt during the session?

-So, as you haven’t seen my on my “soap box” for a while; if you are new to our etips, you have never seen my “soap box”, I thought it was about time, and I am writing this as an “advantage me” type situation.
+So, as you haven’t seen me on my “soapbox” for a while; if you are new to our e-tips, you have never seen my “soapbox”, I thought it was about time, and I am writing this as an “advantage me” type situation.
 You’ll understand more as I get into detail, read on.
 This is my NO EXCUSE Attitude.

 As I go through my practice session, think, and better yet write down how many of the points you do EVERY TIME, not some of the time, or most of the time, but EVERY TIME.
 Be honest with yourself – the more honest, the better.

 First, before I start every practice session – I stretch.
 To be honest, probably not enough, but I put in at least 5 minutes of stretching.
 Making sure not to forget about my wrists and shoulder blades.
 I stretch with my training 6 iron in hand so when I hold the club to stretch I have the training grip in hand.

 Note: If you begin your practice session tight – you will be hurting your swing – guaranteed – good luck getting into correct positions when you are tight.

 I also “kill two birds with one stone” as stretching always involves a few “air swings” or golf swings without a golf ball.
 I want to make sure my grip is perfect, and with my training club, I don’t have to think about it – no brainer.